12-South-Studios/realmmud/README.md

 # realmmud
 Automatically exported from code.google.com/p/realmmud

+RealmMUD - A multi-user dungeon application
+Copyright (C) 2015 Jason Murdick

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 RealmMUD is an original MUD (Multi-User Dimension or Dungeon) project that has evolved since 2001.
 It began as a simple MUD written in C called TMUD (originally written by Zanth), ported to c++ in 2004 and then rewritten from the ground up in C# from 2008 onwards.

 RealmMUD is split into two major components (at this time):